chengstark/ProtoPMed-EEG/README.md

 Note: the .sh files refernced here have been set up to work with a slurm batch submission system.
       If you do not have a slurm batch submission system, you can run them by typing "source filename.sh" in the command line.
+You will need to request for data access.

 Instructions for preparing the data:
 1. The data processing code exists in dataHelper.py